Week 02 — Computer Aided Design

 Final logo composition in Illustrator

-Vector graphics rely on mathematical paths rather than pixels.
-This makes them much more suitable for fabrication methods such as laser cutting and CNC machining, where closed paths and clean geometry are essential.
+Vector graphics are defined by mathematical paths instead of pixels.
+This makes them suitable for fabrication processes such as laser cutting, where closed paths and clean geometry are essential.

 3D Parametric Modeling